melissawm/melissawm.github.io/about-me/index.md

 Hi there!

-I am a mathematician and software engineer located in Florianópolis, Brazil.
-I have a 6-year-old son and enjoy crocheting, knitting, cross-stitch embroidery and all sorts of crafts.
+I am a mathematician and Senior Developer Experience Engineer located in Florianópolis, Brazil.
+I have an 8-year-old son and enjoy crocheting, knitting, cross-stitch embroidery and all sorts of crafts.
 I am interested in math, programming, free/open-source software and communities, crafts, science fiction and parenting.
 My pronouns are she/her.

-I work at [Quansight](https://quansight.com/), and dedicate my time to [NumPy](https://numpy.org) and other open-source projects.
+I work at [Quansight](https://quansight.com/), and dedicate my time to [NumPy](https://numpy.org), [SciPy](https://scipy.org) and other open-source projects.
 I care deeply about teaching, mentoring, and have been involved in the Python community for some time.
 You can find most of my talk slides on GitHub; feel free to use those according to the licenses stated in each repo.

 You can find me on [Twitter](https://twitter.com/melissawm) and [LinkedIn](https://linkedin.com/in/axequalsb), and you can also reach me via email at `melissawm@gmail.com`.